SOSDove/sos-platform-tool/README.md

 ---

-Certainly!
-Here's an additional section that provides a deeper understanding of the tool's workings, with a particular focus on the interactive mode:

----

 ## How It Works

 The SOS Platform Tool is designed with simplicity and ease of use in mind, allowing for both command-line and interactive modes of operation.
 Here's a brief overview: